Obasoro/aws_labs/mysql/chapter-1.md

 | person_id | smallint unsigned | NO   | PRI | NULL    |       |
 | food      | varchar(20)       | NO   | PRI | NULL    |       |
 +-----------+-------------------+------+-----+---------+-------+

+### Populating and Modifying Tables
+With the person and favorite_food tables in place, you can now begin to explore the four SQL data statements:
+ [-] insert
+ [-] update
+ [-] delete
+ [-] select.

+Inserting Data